EricNathanCode/C.L.E.D/README.md

 **C.L.E.D.** (Capstone) is a 2D story-driven learning game built in **Godot 4.6** that teaches SQL through role-play scenarios.
 Instead of memorizing syntax from a slide deck, players step into everyday jobs — hotel receptionist, café barista, airport check-in agent, librarian — and write real SQL queries to solve the problems each character brings them.

+## Goals

+C.L.E.D. is built to reinforce the SQL querying and data-manipulation skills covered in **DCIT 24 (Information Management)** — specifically the `SELECT`/`INSERT`/`UPDATE`/`DELETE` practice and the WHERE-filtering, sorting, and aggregate skills that support it.
+It's a **supplementary drill tool**, not a substitute for the course's database-design theory, ER modeling, or GUI database-builder (LibreOffice Base) instruction — the goal is repetition and immediate feedback on query syntax, framed through a story so practice doesn't feel like a worksheet.

 ## Concept

 Every lesson opens with a short dialogue scene: an NPC walks up with a request ("I need to check in a new guest," "Can you find every order from last Tuesday?"), and the player has to answer it by typing or building the correct SQL statement in an in-game terminal.
 Getting it right moves the story forward; getting it wrong costs a star rating and nudges the player toward a hint.